hanialazreg/Project/README.md

-// this is a simple project covring 6 week in RBK learning javascript, HTML and CSS so i'm trying to present my self using what i learned in in RBK .
+// after 5 weeks in RBK learning javascript, HTML and CSS i'm trying to present my self using what i learned in RBK .